 If an LEA would like to add a funded Title I school site to their School Eligibility Page, that school site (entity) must have had 40% or more poverty in FY21.
 To have the entity added, the LEA needs to contact Grants Management via a ticket to request this entity be added.
 Grants Management will research to determine if it is a valid request.
 Final approval will come through School Finance at ADE.

-The Comprehensive Needs Assessment, Root Cause Analysis, and Integrated Action Plan for all Title I Schools includes Title I, II, III, IV School Improvement and Move on When Reading.
-Schools will use the 6 Principles, Indicators and Elements to identify strengths and needs in order to increase student achievement and strengthen school systems leading to sustainable improvement.
-The primary needs identified in the Comprehensive Needs Assessment become the foundation for the Schools Integrated Action Plan.
-The LEA Integrated Action Plan is based on the Schools’ Comprehensive Needs Assessment findings.
+The Comprehensive Needs Assesment, Root Cause Analysis, and Integrated Action Plan for all Title I Schools includes Title I, II, III, IV, School Improvment and Move on When Reading.
+Schools will use the 6 Principles, Indicators and Elements to identify strengths and needs in order to increase student achievement and strenghten school systems leading to sustainable improvement.
+The primary needs identified in the Comprehesive Needs Assessment become the foundation for the Schools Integrated Action Plan.
+The LEA Integrated Action Plan is based on the Schools' Comprehensive Needs Assessment findings.
 It supports the implementation of the School Integrated Action Plan.

 Webinars are longer recorded sessions of meetings that were recorded or held online and often include recorded participant questions. (approximately 30 minutes to 2 hours in length)

-Micro-Trainings are short recorded instructional presentations designed to provide information about specific topic.
-There are no recorded participant question and answers. (approximately 5-8 minutes in length)
+Micro-Trainings are short recorded instructional presentations designed to provide information about specific topics.
+There are no recorded participant questions and answers. (approximately 5-8 minutes in length)

 Title Programs Food Policy